NoiSek/L4D2-Seeder/README.md

 Steam itself is located at it's default location in your Program Files directory.

-As of now, L4D2 is set to launch in textonly mode, but will still momentarily fullscreen the game when launching before collapsing to a command prompt.
-As the game is launched and then terminated on every connect, you may want to run this on a machine where you will not be interrupted by it.
+As of last commit, L4D2 launches in true textonly mode and no longer flashes to fullscreen before collapsing to the command prompt.
+As the game is still launched and then terminated on every connect, you may want to run this on a machine where you will not be interrupted by it.